 The Lesser Goldfinch is a tiny species of bird found in the Americas.
 It belongs to the same clade as American goldfinches and Lawrence’s goldfinches, which can be identified by their males having black or rarely green foreheads.

-The face appears red or yellow on these birds unlike other species in its genus Spinus sensu stricto.
+The face appears red or yellow on these birds, unlike other species in the genus Spinus sensu stricto.

 They are small songbirds with short bills, brown wings and tails with white edges, grey-brown backs and olive heads.

-These birds inhabit open woodlands and fields where they feed mainly on seeds from weeds such as thistle, pigweed and ragweed but also consume insects at times during breeding season for additional nutrition.
+These birds inhabit open woodlands and fields where they feed mainly on thistle, pigweed and ragweed seeds.
+They also consume insects during the breeding season for additional nutrition.

 Kingdom | Animalia |